MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/test-resource-specific-consent.md

 ### Test added RSC permissions to a team using the Postman app

-To check whether the RSC permissions are being honored by the API request payload, you need to copy the [RSC JSON test code](test-rsc-json-file.md) into your local environment and update the following values:
+To check whether the RSC permissions are being honored by the API request payload, you need to copy the [RSC JSON test code for team](test-team-rsc-json-file.md) into your local environment and update the following values:

 * `azureADAppId`: Your app's Azure AD app ID.
 * `azureADAppSecret`: Your Azure AD app password.